-Six creative Christmas dishes aside Jollof Rice
+Six creative Christmas dishes aside jollof rice

 Afang soup is a nutritious delight native to the Akwa Ibom and Cross River states.

-Bursting with flavours, this soup boasts a subtle bitterness and is crafted with a harmonious blend of vegetables, including Afang leaves and water leaves, as well as an assortment of seafood, fish, meat, and spices.
+Bursting with flavours, this soup boasts a subtle bitterness and is crafted with a harmonious blend of vegetables, including Afang leaf and water leaf as well as an assortment of seafood, fish, meat, and spices.

 Nkwobi